eblot/pyftdi/_sources/tools.rst.txt

     omitted as they only serve as human-readable aliases for the vendor and product names.
 See example below.
   * ``vendor_id`` and ``product_id`` are mandatory strings that should resolve into 16-bit integers (USB VID and PID values).
-They may either be expressed as decimal or hexadecimal syntax.
+Integer values are always interpreted as hexadecimal values, *e.g.* `-P 1234:6789` is parsed as `-P 0x1234:0x6789`.

   This option may be repeated as many times as required to add support for several custom devices.